Aurifex-Innovations/ERP_docs/Dashboard_DOCS/Inventory_Management.md

 ---
 ---

-## 6. Global Filters for KPIs and Charts
+## 6. Global Filters for KPIs and Charts and Tables

 To provide dynamic data views, the dashboard uses three global filters.
 If a user selects these filters, the API dynamically applies them.
 If the user clears the filters or makes no selection, the original base query runs.